 Tourism is one of British Columbia’s busiest sectors and you’ll find opportunities in ski resorts in the winter months and on beaches and mountains all year round.

 The earlier you get to Canada before the busy summer season the better.
 For example, if you arrive in April, you’re much more likely to get a decent position than if you land in the height of summer.

 Fancy working on a farm?
 There are a number of agencies that will place you in a job on a farm, where you’ll get first-hand experience of what daily life is like and gain new skills while meeting people from all over the world.

 As part of this, you’ll get free meals, accommodation, and a monthly salary.
 In many cases, you’ll need some experience of working on a farm before you apply.

 As well as jobs in the hospitality and agricultural sector, there are opportunities in retail, sales, and many trades.
 The best plan is to attend the job fairs and get to Canada before the height of the busy season.

 Take the time to search for jobs before you leave, and find out what part of Canada offers the most opportunities in the areas you want to work in.
 Check out Working Holiday Canada for jobs, help with your resume, and to see a list of top employers.
 Don’t forget that when you work in Canada you’ll pay tax on your earnings, so make sure you get your refund when you’re done.

-You can get a free refund estimate using the Canada Tax Calculator here.
+You can get a free refund estimate using our tax refund calculator for Canada.